italoximendes/italoximendes/README.md

 -  Graduating in Systems Analysis and Development

--  👨‍💻 A Software Engineering student seeking knowledge and new challenge
+-  A Systems Analysis and Development student seeking knowledge and new challenge

 -  Ask me about **JavaScript, HTML, CSS, Node.JS**